bmi203-2023/minimal-viable-package/README.md

 $ brew install tree
 $ tree Minimal-Example -o tree.md
 ```
-For more references on project directory structure/organization, here are a few helpful links:
+For more references on **project directory** structure/organization for building a Python package, here are a few helpful links:
 * [A Practical Guide to Setuptools and Pyproject.toml](https://godatadriven.com/blog/a-practical-guide-to-setuptools-and-pyproject-toml/)

 ## Building a Python Package